halbs13/Dynamics-NAV-Payroll/au-payroll-periodic-activities-superannuation-bulk-adjustment.md

-## 5.2.8 Superannuation Bulk Adjustment
+# Superannuation Bulk Adjustment

 This option is used to create bulk Superannuation changes to the Payroll Employee - Superannuation cards when the employer percentage changes.

 To open the **Bulk Adjustments** window,

-Departments/Payroll/EOM Processing/Superannuation Processing/Bulk Adjustment
+*Departments/Payroll/EOM Processing/Superannuation Processing/Bulk Adjustment*

-# 5.2.8.1	Bulk Update Superannuation – Options FastTab
+#### Bulk Update Superannuation – Options FastTab

 |Field|	Comments|
 |---|---|